Luis Garcia Player Props: Nationals vs. Phillies

 Luis Garcia At The Plate

-- Garcia has eight doubles, a triple, five home runs and 13 walks while hitting .273.
+- Garcia is batting .272 with eight doubles, a triple, five home runs and 13 walks.

-- Garcia has driven in a run in 18 games this year (36.0%), including six games with more than one RBI (12.0%).
-He has also driven in three or more of his team's runs in one contest.
+- Garcia will look to extend his four-game hitting streak.
+He's batting .273 with two homers in his last outings.

-- In 40.0% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (12.0%).
+- Garcia has driven home a run in 18 games this season (35.3%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.